karlzi/c01w24lab4/deliverables/Tasks.md

 Karl Zi: Served as scurm master and person 5&6.

-Yunlong Chen: Done person 3 and rebase the branch D to branch C
+Yunlong Chen (1006071643): Done person 3 and rebase the branch D to branch C

 Helen Liu (1006995762): performed as person A, completed cherrying picking.